treste91/Great-Place-to-Work-Lists/README.rst

 =======

 If you are having issues, please let us know.
-We have a mailing list located at:
+We have a mailing list located at: *in_development*

 License
 =======